alexpolonsky/doswah.com/portfolio.md

 ### ChairActive

-An active computing interface to combat sedentary work lifestyle.
+An active computing interface to combat sedentary work lifestyle using motion-sensing devices and interactive software.
 I designed a Windows desktop application in Python using the Tkinter GUI Library.
 I also developed an android application for visualizing motion sensor data. **Development Tools:** *Python, Java, C, Git, Eclipse, Python, PostgeSQL.*

 ---